Medically Reviewed by Salwa Aziz, M.D., M.P.H.

 Glaucoma is a progressive eye disease that has very few early warning signs, but without treatment, it can lead to blindness.

 The most common form of glaucoma, open-angle glaucoma, has no symptoms prior to peripheral vision loss most of the time.
 You may also experience patchy vision or blind spots.
-Generally, the early signs of glaucoma are not apparent until vision loss has taken place.
+Generally, the early signs of glaucoma are not apparent until irreversible vision loss has taken place.

-What Is Usually the First Sign of Glaucoma
+What Is Usually the First Sign of Glaucoma?

-Pigmentary Glaucoma Symptoms
+Symptoms of Pigmentary Glaucoma

 When the material that colors your iris (pigment) rubs off the back of the iris, you may develop pigment dispersion syndrome (PDS).
 This condition can trigger eye pressure issues, causing pigmentary glaucoma.

 If you have pigmentary glaucoma, you may experience blurred vision or see halos during physical activity (running, biking, doing weekend warrior chores, etc.).
-This is another red flag, and you’ll want to set up time to see your eye specialist as soon as possible.
+This is another red flag, so you’ll want to set up time to see your eye specialist as soon as possible.

 Diagnosing Glaucoma